-2.2.2 Sensor Subsystem
+2.2.2 Sensor Subsystem (Hardware)

 The Sensor Subsystem acquires three primary water quality parameters-pH, temperature, and dissolved oxygen-that are essential for monitoring aquarium health.
-It uses a SEN0161 pH Sensor to measure acidity or alkalinity with ± 0.2 pH unit accuracy, a DS18B20 Digital Temperature Sensor to read water temperature with $\pm 0.5^{\circ}$ C precision, and a DFRobot Gravity Dissolved Oxygen Sensor to detect oxygen levels within ± 0.5 mg/L. These sensors connect to the ESP32 microcontroller, which gathers data at 5-10-second intervals.
+It uses a SEN0161 pH Sensor to measure acidity or alkalinity with $\pm 0.2$ pH unit accuracy, a DS18B20 Digital Temperature Sensor to read water temperature with $\pm 0.5^{\circ}$ C precision, and a DFRobot Gravity Dissolved Oxygen Sensor to detect oxygen levels within $\pm 0.5$ mg/L. These sensors connect to the ESP32 microcontroller, which gathers data at 5-10-second intervals.
 The Sensor Subsystem may also include an Analog Turbidity Sensor if extended clarity monitoring is required.
 Once collected, the readings are validated, logged, and broadcast via Wi-Fi or Bluetooth, ensuring near-instant alerts if parameters exceed user-defined thresholds.

-2.2.3 System Monitor
+2.2.3 System Monitor (Software)

 The System Monitor is a full-stack solution comprising a Node.js backend and a React.js frontend.
 It stores historical readings, enforces configurable alert thresholds, and presents data through a dynamic dashboard.
 Users can view real-time graphs of pH, temperature, and dissolved oxygen, as well as any optional turbidity readings.
 For multi-location installations, a map-based interface (using the Google Maps API) displays the status of each AquaSense node.
-This subsystem supports anomaly detection by applying machine learning or statistical methods to the stored sensor data.
-When outliers occur, the System Monitor triggers immediate notifications and logs the event for deeper analysis.
+This subsystem supports anomaly detection by applying machine learning and statistical methods to the stored sensor data.
+When sensor readings dip outside of the set ideal range, the System Monitor triggers immediate notifications and logs the event for deeper analysis in the form of a Recommendation System.